 PODCASTS: Talking About the Convention, the UNCCD 2018-2030 Strategic Framework and how to use the Drought Toolbox.
 Examples of stories and case studies from around the world demonstrate how the recognition of land rights has sparked signifcant investments in long-term land and soil conservation.
 Listen to the audio-podcasts!

 CAMPAIGN MATERIALS: The future of our land is at stake.
-Desertification, land degradation, and drought are among the most pressing environmental challenges of our time, with up to 40% of all land area worldwide already considered degraded. the UNCCD’s campaign “United for Land.
-Our Legacy.
-Our Future.” materials like posters and action toolkit are available; Get the campaign materials!
+Desertification, land degradation, and drought are among the most pressing environmental challenges of our time, with up to 40% of all land area worldwide already considered degraded.
+The UNCCD’s campaign materials like action toolkit are available; Get the campaign materials!

 WHY WE CELEBRATE THE DAY?